tpo/lxc0.8-hooks/README.md

     -rwxr-xr-x 1 root root 172 Oct 12 22:21 post-stop
     -rwxr-xr-x 1 root root 128 Oct 12 21:46 pre-start

+You can build a debian package from this by issuing

+    dpkg-buildpackage

 License
 =======